 e) Be sure to ask: “Chaaya engane?”
 It means, “How’s the tea?”

 My opinions are, of course, personal.
-For all you know, you may hate it and even curse me for wasting your time.
+For all you know, you may hate it.
+“There is nothing special about Mallu tea-making!” you may argue and gripe about wasting your time with this long-ass article.
 But that’s a risk I am willing to take.
-Hope you like it.
+But I sincerely hope you try it and like it.
 Nanni; Namaskaram.